 Subsidized Co-op Positions

 Eligible employers are allocated a subsidy by the Center for Entrepreneurship Education to hire a Northeastern University co-op student; ventures match the subsidy, which is paid directly to the student.
 This program is supported with the generous donation of John Hatsapolous ‘59, founder of Thermo-Electron Corporation and benefactor to Northeastern.
-See guidelines and apply to participate.
+See program guidelines for further information.

 Student Venture Co-op

 Students develop their own venture through IDEA, Northeastern’s venture accelerator, on a full-time basis over a six-month period while partnering with IDEA’s faculty advisor and coaches.

 On Fire to Hire Startup Expo is a networking event for startups to brand their venture within the Northeastern University community and find talented students and alumni for co-op, full-time, and internship positions.